 Maybe you feel that options at your local drugstore would be a better alternative.
 Many popular over-the-counter (OTC) sleep medications, like Tylenol PM and Nytol, contain antihistamines.
 Labeled as diphenhydramine or doxylamine, antihistamines are used to treat allergies, but they can also induce sleep in some people.

 OTCs may even have more potential side effects than some prescription sleep aids.
 Some of these side effects include drowsiness, forgetfulness, weakness, dry nose and eyes, and urinary retention.
 Avoid taking these if you have certain conditions, like glaucoma, enlarged prostate gland, or breathing difficulties.
 Be sure to talk to your doctor before you take any OTC sleep aid (including herbs and supplements ) because there could be interactions with other medications that you are taking.

-If you are interested in natural and alternative approaches for insomnia, valerian and melatonin are two of the most widely used treatments.
+If you are interested in natural and alternative approaches for insomnia, valerian and melatonin are 2 of the most widely used treatments.
 Valerian is an herb commonly used to help treat insomnia.
 One study done on this herb found that it helped with improving sleep over the long-term (after taking the herb for 4 weeks).
 Overall, it is unclear whether valerian has an effect on insomnia.
 It has side effects, such as gastrointestinal distress.